cloudmesh-community/book/chapters/faas/openfaas.md

 echo "Test" | faas-cli invoke func-python
 ```

-In case third party dependencies are required, they can be specified in a requirements.txt file along with the function handler.
+In case third party dependencies are required, they can be specified in a requirements.txt file along with the function handler and the fucntion can be deployed.